morefigs/pymba/README.md

 Run the AVTDriverInstaller tool and install the AVT Vimba SDK drivers.

-Install pyvimba.
+Install pymba.

 ## Usage

 ### Testing installation

-If Vimba and pyvimba are installed correctly, then the following code should give the installed Vimba version.
+If Vimba and pymba are installed correctly, then the following code should give the installed Vimba version.
 No camera is needed.

 	from vimba import *